top of page

 IMG_9156.JPG

-Louise is a voting member of the Recording Academy (GRAMMYs®).
-Lou is genre fluid and plays many musical instruments.
-She has performed internationally and her music has featured on national radio and television shows in Ireland, Slovakia, Germany and United States.
-Her recent contemporary works premiered on Blue of the Night, RTE Lyric FM, and her song 'DEAD SOUND' (2025) premiered on RTE2XM.
-Lou's recent works received airplays on Radio Eins, RTVS, RTE, A World in London and more for which she is very thankful..
-A publication for her folk song 'Wide Eyed Lady' on ARC Music's Ultimate Guide to Irish Folk can be found in New York University Library, the Naxos library during its release, and digital stores internationally.
-Her folk music features Terry Woods, 'A River' featured on The Apprentice reality television show on TV3, and was distributed with The Irish Daily Mail newspaper.
+Her music has featured on national radio and television in Ireland, Slovakia, Germany, and the United States.
+Recent contemporary works premiered on Blue of the Night (RTÉ Lyric FM), and her song “DEAD SOUND” (2025) premiered on RTÉ 2XM.
+Her works have received airplay on Radio Eins, RTVS, RTÉ, A World in London, and more.
+A publication of her folk song “Wide Eyed Lady” appears in ARC Music’s Ultimate Guide to Irish Folk and can be found in the New York University Library, the Naxos Library during its release, and digital stores internationally.
+Her folk music features Terry Woods; “A River” was featured on The Apprentice (TV3) and distributed with The Irish Daily Mail.

-An evocatively enveloping cut, ‘Sabai’ is anchored by Lou’s haunting vocals, Wood’s (Terry Woods) virtuosic stylings on a custom Veillette guitar completing the picture, as the pair speak to sorrow, loss, and reconciliation."
-Hotpress
+“An evocatively enveloping cut, ‘Sabai’ is anchored by Lou’s haunting vocals, Wood’s virtuosic stylings on a custom Veillette guitar completing the picture, as the pair speak to sorrow, loss, and reconciliation.” — Hot Press

 "Sabai is an enchantingly atmospheric sonic tapestry of folky mysticism" Hotpress